A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 After the last show, find a spot around the lagoon to catch the spectacular fireworks show.
 Keep in mind if you are under the lush trees, your view may be blocked.
 If you would like to sit and dine while watching the fireworks, make reservations at La Hacienda San Angel in Mexico or Rose & Crown Pub’s outdoor patio in UK.
 The best part, all of this entertainment is included in your park admission.

 8. GO MAKE A NIGHT OF IT

 Make your journey around the world at Epcot International Food and Wine Festival a true getaway – whether you’re local or an out-of-town visitor – and plan to spend the night at one of the gorgeous area resorts.
 The Walt Disney World Swan & Dolphin Resorts, Disney’s Yacht & Beach Club Resorts and Disney’s Boardwalk Hotel are all within walking proximity located around the Disney Boardwalk, which also enjoys a special entrance to Epcot that places you between UK and France and much closer to all the food action.
-All other Disney hotels are either a monorail, bus or boat ride away.

 Plenty of choices in a wide budget range are available and definitely worth it so you can fully enjoy yourself without the worry of driving afterwards.
 You may consider reserving a suite to share with friends for the ultimate experience.